mkplayer-sdk/releases/ios_tvos.md

 **Added:**
 - Added support for Picture in Picture
-- Reference application enhancement: Added Progress bar and provision to validate seeking functionality in the live window
+- Reference application: Added Progress bar and provision to validate seeking functionality in the live window
+- Fixed ADO 20739: iOS Simulator crash - "AVPlayerLayer was deallocated while key value observers were still registered with it"

 ## 1.0.1 (2021.07.02)